JonathanMayeur/marketplace-dapp/design_pattern_desicions.md

 ```

 2. **Contract self destruction**
 Used to terminate the contract.
-Removing it forever from the blockchain.
+Removing the contract forever from the blockchain.
 ```Solidity
     function kill() public onlyOwner{
         selfdestruct(msg.sender);